kimcangho/resume-technical/README.md

-# resume-technical
+# Technical Resume
-Repository containing technical resume.
+Repository with my technical resume in HTML format.